-O'Neill upbeat on Euro hopes despite injury list
+O'Neill upbeat on injury-hit NI's Euro 2024 hopes

 O'Neill has included Irish Premiership players Lee Bonis and Conor McMenamin for two upcoming training camps in England before June's qualifiers.

-While Glentoran winger McMenamin earned three caps last year, uncapped striker Bonis has been given the chance to impress after he helped fire Larne to their first-ever Irish Premiership title.
+While Glentoran winger McMenamin earned three caps last year, uncapped striker Bonis has been given the chance to impress after he helped Larne to their first Irish Premiership title.

 "Lee's had a very good season at Larne," said O'Neill, who has been training the Northern Ireland Under-21s in Belfast this week.